Secure CheckoutPersonal information is secured with SSL technology.

 1. Practical Considerations for the Clinical and Forensic Use of Psychopathy

-Jason M. Smith, Carl B. Gacono, Ted B. Cunliffe, Aaron Kivisto
+Jason M. Smith, Carl Gacono, Edward Bruce Cunliffe and Aaron J. Kivisto

 2. The Emergence and Development of Psychopathy

-Laura Alho, Mauro Filipe Paulino, Paulo Marques, Reid Meloy
+Laura Alho, Mauro Filipe Paulino, Paulo Barbosa Marques and Reid Meloy

 4. Emotional functioning in psychopathy.
 A critical review and integration with general emotion theories